Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 # Command line flags

 - `-noassert` command line flag can be used with any verb to disable all asserts.
-- `-data_dir` and `-tags_dir` can be used to change the tags and data directories, this might not work with all verbs as it's experimental.
+- `-data_dir`, `-tags_dir`, and `-game_root_dir` can be used to change the tags, data, and maps directories.
+This might not work with all verbs as it's experimental.
 See [using custom content paths][using-custom-content-paths].
-- `-pause` wait for user input before exiting, useful for custom launchers
+- `-pause` wait for user input before exiting, useful for custom launchers.

 # Animation compilation
 [Animation data][animation-data] files containing transforms for a skeleton can be compiled into a [model_animations][] tag using the `animations` verb: